The Gut-Skin Axis: Health from the Inside Out

 - Pre and Probiotic Supplementation: Another way to support a healthy microbiome in the gut is through probiotic supplementation.
 Probiotics are commonly seen as oral preparations of healthy bacteria, but probiotics can also be foods.
 Fermented foods like kefir, yogurt, and sauerkraut contain healthy bacteria that can support your microbiome.
 There is also some evidence for the topical application of probiotics in the form of creams or ointments to treat skin conditions.
 Prebiotics are foods or supplements that aren’t bacteria, but are needed to support and nourish healthy bacteria.
 Supplementing with pre and probiotics have been shown to help the treatment of numerous skin problems including acne, psoriasis, eczema, and UV-damage.

-Take care of your skin: We’ve talked about how caring for your gut supports healthy skin, but caring for your skin to support your overall health is important as well.
+The Takeaway: We’ve talked about how caring for your gut supports healthy skin, but caring for your skin to support your overall health is important as well.
 Because your skin is such an important part of your immune system, keeping it healthy can prevent inflammation and disease.

 Betr Skin Care